A Brief History of Gambling

 Blackjack and Baccarat also came from Europe and appeared around the same time.
 Baccarat is thought to have come from Italy, while the history of Blackjack is a bit more complicated and debated.
 Some think it comes from France, while others believe its true origins lie in Spain.
 As for slots, they were invented in the 1890s by an American named Charles Fey.

-Mobile Gambling History in the US
+Mobile Gambling History

 Technology has become a tool to advance industries to higher heights.
 The same can be said about gambling.
 Gambling history was made when there was the introduction of mobile gambling.
 There is evidence that shows that mobile gambling has become far more appealing compared to gambling on desktops.